GPegov/VueRouter/readme.txt

 		--Can't be done due to sanctions-- send formResults to MongoDB Atlas 21.07.2024
 	Edit layout of a desktop version
 	Develop a server using my old laptop and store MongoDb database in it.
+(I will need static IP address for it, maybe i should find another solution)
 	Pass any Nodejs course
 	Learn more about IndexedDB
 	Learn more about Docker

+19.10.2024
+	Complete MyPersonalisationForm.vue:
+		- Set universal classes for rows of guests
+		- Write a function that takes first names of Bride and Groom and insert them in special field in MyPersonalisationForm